Fish with Lemon Mustard Caper Sauce

 Are you intimidated by fish?

-So many of my clients enjoy fish but don’t know how to prepare it or even how to buy it.
+So many of my clients enjoy fish but don’t know how to prepare a healthy fish recipe, or even how to buy it.
 I’m a fan of individually-frozen fish fillets because they thaw so quickly in a pot of cold water and because I don’t have to worry about freshness.
 By the time I’ve changed out of my work clothes and gathered the rest of my ingredients, the frozen fish fillets are fully defrosted and ready to go.

 This quick, healthy fish recipe is perfect for a busy weeknight.